tayfun/sitemap-scraper/README.md

 # What is it?

 This project scrapes a given domain and creates an internal site map of the page with all the pages, links and assets they have.
 It prints this data in a basic format.

+There are two versions, first one runs sequentially and the second version makes use of asyncio and aiohttp to run async so the program finishes faster with a concurrent run.
+Note that this is still run in a single thread, but IO blocking is avoided with concurrency.

 # Install